Skip to main content

 Location: Ann Arbor, MI

 There is about a 50/50 split between in-state and out-of-state students at the University of Michigan, but there is a substantial spread in admissions.
-For in-state students, acceptance into the University of Michigan is equivalent to gaining admissions to a top 40-50 college, but for out-of-state students, it’s more akin to gaining acceptance to a top 25 college.
+For in-state students, admission to the University of Michigan is comparable to entering a top 40 to 50 college, while out-of-state students face competition similar to that of a top 25 school.

 Applying Early Action will give out-of-state applicants a slight boost, but less than that of other colleges with unrestricted early admissions.
 In-state students gain almost no advantage by applying early.